How to Use the Microsoft Outlook Search Bar

 Step 3: Click the search bar and enter your search keyword.

-Step 4: Hit the Enter key on your keyboard or click the search icon to run the search.
+Step 4: Press the Enter key on your keyboard or click the search icon to run the search.

 Advanced Search

-Where your Outlook search involves complex requirements such as searching for a keyword within a subject line from a specific email address, you’ll need to use the Advanced Search bar.
+Where your Outlook search involves complex requirements, such as searching for a keyword within a subject line from a specific email address, you must use the Advanced Search bar.
 Here’s how:

 How to Edit the Microsoft Outlook Advanced Search Filters

-Step 4: Click the drop-down at the end of the expanded search bar.
-This will show the Advanced Search filters.
+Step 1: Click the drop-down menu at the end of the expanded search bar to display the Advanced Search filters.

-Step 6: From the Advanced Search options dialog box, check the boxes next to your preferred filters.
+Step 3: Now, check the boxes next to your preferred filters.

 How to Refine Search Results in Microsoft Outlook Using Search Operators

-In Outlook you can use certain words and symbols to make your search results more precise.
+In Outlook, you can use certain words and symbols to make your search results more precise.
 These symbols or words are referred to as search operators.
 Outlook search operators must be in uppercase letters for them to work.
-Here are a few common search operators and when to use them.
+Here are a few familiar search operators and when to use them.

 AND